 From tumbling waterfalls to romantic castles, magnificent forests and pristine lochs, Heart 200 is one of Scotland’s newest driving routes which will take you on a 200-mile circular route to the heart of the country.
-Connecting the Cairngorms with Loch Lomond, the route takes in some of the country’s most spellbinding landscapes including the Trossachs and Highland Perthshire, as well as cities of Stirling and Perth.
+Connecting the Cairngorms with Loch Lomond, the route takes in some of the country’s most spellbinding landscapes including the Trossachs and Highland Perthshire, as well as the cities of Stirling and Perth.

 Beginning in the pretty town of Bridge of Earn, it meanders through the equally charming towns of Crieff, Comrie and Dunblane before turning west to the banks of Loch Lomond and then north to the edge of the Highlands.

 Along the way you can visit famous beauty spots like The Hermitage, explore legendary long-distance footpaths like the Rob Roy Way, or even try white-water rafting on rivers like the Tay and Tummel.
-Stop by Gleneagles Hotel for afternoon tea, and indulge in some retail therapy at the House of Bruar.
+Stop by the Gleneagles Hotel for afternoon tea, and indulge in some retail therapy at The House of Bruar.

 Find out more about Heart 200.

 Most people have heard of Route 66, but do you know about the Kintyre 66?
 The 66-mile loop around Kintyre follows the A83 and B842 and branches out in six directions allowing drivers to really delve into the peninsula.
 Nestled between the magical isles of Islay to the west and Arran to the east, the drive offers spellbinding views all around, following a circuit starting at Campbeltown to the south and Kennacraig to the north.
 On clear days you can sometimes even see as far as Northern Ireland!